Peppercorn White 500g

 Over the years, Venui Vanilla has perfected a cultivation system, as well as a processing and curing methodology, which represent the ultimate in vanilla production.
 Venui Vanilla has achieved such excellence not simply in terms of its final product quality, but also by leading the way as a model producers’ organisation and through its commitment to equitable trade.

 In particular, Venui Vanilla has developed a slow-curing process that, although sophisticated in its sequence, is tailor-made for limited quantities of raw material and can easily be adopted by small farmers.
 In developing the process, Venui Vanilla carried out an extensive number of tests to ensure a final product with a high content of vanillin.

-The processing and curing methodology devised enables Venui Vanilla to offer a range of vanilla products besides its high-quality vanilla capsules (pods), including an alcohol-based essence, a very fine powder and, through a slow-maceration process, based on the rediscovery of ancient recipes, a sugar-based extract in the form of paste.
+The processing and curing methodology devised enables Venui Vanilla to offer a range of vanilla products that include its high-quality vanilla beans, an alcohol-based extract, a very fine powder and, through a slow-maceration process, based on the rediscovery of ancient recipes, a sugar-based extract in the form of paste.

 Vanilla (V. fragrans) is indigenous of Mesoamerica: mainly south-eastern Mexico, Guatemala and other parts of Central America.